 - Main Content

-- 3. Using On-Device System Tracing
+- 3. Using On-Device Developer Tools to Capture

-- 4. Using the Web Interface
+- 4. Using Web Interface to Capture

 - Reference Documents